ikoula/ansible_playbooks/docker-portainerio/README.md

 Docker Portainer.io
 =========

-Playbook to install Docker with a Portainer.io container for ease of administration
+Playbook to install Docker with a Portainer.io container for ease of administration on Debian9

 Use "admin_password" variable to define the password of portainer admin user (replace "YourPassword" by the password of your choice):